mannd/epmobile/README.md

 [Creative Commons Attribution 2.0 Generic License](http://creativecommons.org/licenses/by/2.0/deed.en).

 A complete set of references for the app is available [here](https://www.epstudiossoftware.com/ep-mobile/references-2/).

+The ARVC risk calculator is based on a similar calculator [on the web](https://arvcrisk.com).
+It is based on [this paper](https://academic.oup.com/eurheartj/advance-article/doi/10.1093/eurheartj/ehz103/5419784) and is used with the kind permission of the investigators.

 ## Author
 David Mann